fransjesky/threejs-journey/README.md

 ### What is this repository about?

 > [!NOTE]
-> This repository contains my personal learning progress with WebGL, Three.js, React Three Fiber (R3F), and Shaders based on the Three.js Journey course that i personally re-written in Typescript and incorporating both classic and modern techniques where applicable.
+> This repository documents my learning progress with **WebGL**, **Three.js**, **React Three Fiber (R3F)**, and **Shaders**.
+It's based on the Three.js Journey course, featuring improved source code that I've rewritten in **TypeScript** and incorporating both classic and modern techniques where applicable.
+>
+> This repository is intended as a personal reference for future use, but feel free to use it for educational purposes as well.

-I completed the Three.js Journey course in 2023.
+I completed the [Three.js Journey](https://threejs-journey.com) course in 2023.
 Since then, Three.js has undergone many changes and introduced several new features.
 The course itself has also been updated with new lessons on shaders and a subtitle feature.
 While it's an excellent course, it's taught using vanilla JavaScript to keep it beginner-friendly.

 Since my job doesn’t involve Three.js and I haven’t had much hands-on experience with it, I’ve forgotten most of what I previously learned.
 I may have also missed some key concepts when I first took the course in 2023, especially with all the recent updates to Three.js.
 With that in mind, I’ve decided to revisit the Three.js Journey course to re-learn and strengthen my understanding.

-As I re-learn Three.js, I'm documenting my entire learning journey, capturing everything I gain from the course, along with insights shared by the community on the Discord server.
-I'm also enhancing the original lesson's source code by rewriting it in TypeScript, applying best practices, and incorporating both classic and modern techniques where applicable.
+As I re-learn Three.js, I'm documenting my entire learning journey, capturing everything I gain from the course, along with insights shared by the community on the **Discord** server.
+I'm also enhancing the original lesson's source code by rewriting it in **TypeScript**, applying best practices, and incorporating both classic and modern techniques where applicable.

-This repository is intended as a personal reference for future use, but feel free to use it for educational purposes as well.